carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/block_app/README.md

 deployment.apps/blog created
 service/blog created
 ```
-Display all resources for the ghost namespace (your specific pod name of blog-XXXXXXXX-XXXX will be unique to your deployment and will need to be used again layter in this task):
+Display all resources for the ghost namespace (your specific pod name of blog-XXXXXXXX-XXXX will be unique to your deployment and will need to be used again later in this task):
 ```bash
 [root@rhel3 ~]# kubectl get all -n ghostsan
 NAME                            READY   STATUS    RESTARTS   AGE